My Roles

 • Unique learning needs

-Brielle needs a way to efficiently learn and retain new vocabulary words.
+Brielle needs a way to learn and retain new vocabulary words efficiently.
 As an international graduate student, she is working on improving her vocabulary despite the academic demands and language proficiency gaps.
 We will know this to be true when we see an increase in her vocabulary retention rates and an improvement in her ability to use learned vocabulary in academic and everyday contexts.

 We believe that by designing an interactive and efficient vocabulary app with customized learning routes, interactive exercises, the fusion of academic and everyday vocabulary, and consistent progress monitoring for Brielle, we will achieve an improvement in her academic performance and English proficiency.